alexanderovie/datos/docs/interfaces/IKnowledgeGraphRowItemDataforseoLabsSerpElementItem.md

 > `optional` **title**: `string`

-Defined in: main.ts:106127
+Defined in: main.ts:115232

-title of the item
+title of the result in SERP

 ***